N.Y. Assembly report finds ‘overwhelming evidence’ Cuomo engaged in sexual harassment, used state resources for memoir

 Judge postpones Cuomo arraignment until January as district attorney criticizes sheriff’s handling of case as ‘potentially defective’

 Investigators reviewed the claims made by the women who have accused Cuomo of sexually harassing them and found that there is “overwhelming evidence that the former governor engaged in multiple instances of sexual harassment.”
-The report only detailed the cases of two of the women, finding that “detailing the repeated sexual harassment against two women is sufficient for purposes of this report.”
+The report detailed the cases of only two of the women, finding that “detailing the repeated sexual harassment against two women is sufficient for purposes of this report.”

 “The former governor has challenged these women’s allegations, attempting to analyze them without context and dismissing single incidents as conduct that does not rise to the level of sexual harassment,” the report states.
-“Such an approach obscures the totality of the former governor’s conduct toward women, not only in the Executive Chamber but in the workplace more broadly, and even toward his constituents.”
+“Such an approach obscures the totality of the former Governor’s conduct toward women, not only in the Executive Chamber but in the workplace more broadly, and even toward his constituents.”

-The investigation also provides a detailed breakdown of how Cuomo used government resources and staffing to write, publish and promote his book “American Crisis: Leadership Lessons from the covid-19 Pandemic.”
+The investigation also provides a detailed breakdown of how Cuomo used government resources and staffing to write, publish and promote his book “American Crisis: Leadership Lessons from the Covid-19 Pandemic.”

-When approving Cuomo’s request to write the book, the state’s Joint Committee on Public Ethics specifically required that no state property or personnel be used for activities associated with it.
-But, according to the report, “One senior state official referred to work on the book as no different from any other assignment he received from the Executive Chamber during covid.”
+When approving Cuomo’s request to write the book, the state’s Joint Commission on Public Ethics specifically required that no state property or personnel be used for activities associated with it.
+According to the report, “One senior state official referred to work on the Book as no different from any other assignment he received from the Executive Chamber during COVID.”

 Investigators found that junior members of Cuomo’s administration worked on the book — “and that work was not voluntary.”
-Staffers were asked by higher-ranking officials to perform tasks related to the book as part of their regular workday.
-Other senior members of Cuomo’s office and New York State officials also dedicated work hours to the book, attending meetings with agents and publishers, and drafting portions of the text.
+The report states that staffers were asked by higher-ranking officials to perform tasks related to the book as part of their regular workday.
+Other senior members of Cuomo’s office and New York state officials also dedicated work hours to the book, attending meetings with agents and publishers, and drafting portions of the text.
 State officials gathered at the executive mansion to edit the manuscript as lunch was provided.
-One senior Cuomo official, identified by people familiar with the matter as former Cuomo top aide Melissa DeRosa, sent over 1,000 emails concerning the book.
+One senior Cuomo official, identified by people familiar with the matter as former Cuomo top aide Melissa DeRosa, sent more than 1,000 emails concerning the book, the report states.
+The report doesn’t accuse DeRosa of wrongdoing.

+In a statement, DeRosa’s lawyer, Paul Schectman, brushed away the notion that DeRosa worked on the book during her official work hours.

+“The short answer is that any involvement Melissa had with the book, she took time off from work, and her time sheets meticulously show that,” Schectman said.

-The investigation found that particular attention was placed to the chapter of the book that talked about the coronavirus in nursing homes.
-A member of the state’s task force to combat the pandemic was called on to assist in drafting and editing that specific section, so much so that parts of the book echoed the text in a reopening guidance that the governor’s office sent to localities during the pandemic.
+The investigation found that particular attention was placed on the chapter of the book that talked about the coronavirus in nursing homes.
+A member of the state’s task force to combat the pandemic was called on to assist in drafting and editing that specific section, so much so that parts of the book echoed the text in a reopening guidance that the governor’s office sent to localities during the pandemic, the report states.

-“The time and effort spent on the [book] by both the then-Governor and other state officials necessarily detracted from their state duties during the intense period when the then-Governor, Executive Chamber employees and other state officials were continuously engaged in the pandemic response,” the report concludes.
+“The time and effort spent on the Book by both the then-Governor and other state officials necessarily detracted from their state duties during the intense period when the then-Governor, Executive Chamber employees and other state officials were continuously engaged in the pandemic response,” the report concludes.

 Ultimately, Cuomo’s book sold only around 50,000 copies — but he was contractually paid $5.2 million for it.
 The public integrity unit within the New York attorney general’s office is still investigating the book and the Cuomo administration’s role in its creation.